andisfar/LaunchQtCreator/README.md

 - if the path to QtCreator is empty then the user is prompted to supply the path via a file open dialog

+- if the path to Qt Designer is empty then the user is prompted to supply the path via a file open dialog

+- ui files can be opended directly in QtCreator or Qt Designer (dealers choice)

+- *.pro, CMakeLists.txt project files can be opened in QtCreator

+- *.qrc files can be opend in QtCreator

 ## Requirements

 - Visual Studio Code